microsoft/commercial-marketplace-resources/docs/learning-overview.md

 # Transactable Offer Types Learning

-This page lists the different Azure Marketplace transactable offer types and links to learning resources for each.
+This page lists the different Azure Marketplace transactable offer types and provides links to learning resources for each.

 These are technical learning materials and are intended for a technologist audience.